 If we truly believe in justice & due process, then you'll want to read this story and sign the petition to demand it also apply to the Menendez brothers—here's why

 This is an excellent argument, Qasim.
-I recall being very frustrated with Dominick Dunne’s coverage of the Menendez trials in Vanity Fair because he so completely dismissed the brothers’ allegations of childhood sexual abuse.
-Dunne, who died in 2009, says he was frequently beaten as a child by his surgeon father, who called him a “sissy.”
+I recall being very frustrated with Dominick Dunne’s ‘90s coverage of the Menendez trials in Vanity Fair because he so completely dismissed the brothers’ allegations of childhood sexual abuse.
+Dunne, who died in 2009, said that he’d been frequently beaten as a child by his surgeon father, who’d also called him a “sissy.”
 He insisted that he was never sexually abused, or tempted to kill him.

 I went to high school with Erik & Lyle, a small enough school that we knew who everyone was.
 I was never comfortable with the trial and sentencing, and have been sickened by what I've been learning in the last few months' articles about their childhood abuse.
 Can't tell you how relieved I am to hear about their healing despite being in prison.
 Thank you for speaking up about what they deserve, QR.